PrimaveraDeveloper/lithium/ref/hydrogen-2.0/EventBus.InMemory.md

 In order to publish an event, a typed `InMemoryEventBusEvent` entity needs to be instantiated.

-The respective `InMemoryEventBusEvent` entity should then be passed as an argument to the `Publish` or `PublishAsync` method of the `InMemoryEventBus` instance.
+The respective `InMemoryEventBusEvent` entity should then be passed as an argument to the `Publish` or `PublishAsync` method of the `InMemoryEventBusService` instance.

 If a path is specified in the `Publish` or `PublishAsync` method, the event will be sent as a [unicast](https://en.wikipedia.org/wiki/Unicast) to the respective path.
 Otherwise, the event will be [broadcasted](https://en.wikipedia.org/wiki/Broadcasting_(networking)) to all the existing paths in the event bus service.